 Paradigms of Human Interaction

-Stephen R. Covey identified six paradigms of human interaction.
-They are:
+In his book the 7 Habits of Highly Effective People, Stephen R. Covey identified six paradigms of human interaction.

 • Win/Win